Q. Do I need to be a good sailor for any of these trips?

 Q. What does the price include?

-A. Your accommodation, meals onboard, sailing tuition if you wish to be taught.
+A. Your accommodation, most if not all meals onboard (please check each boats FAQ’s for more information), sailing tuition if you wish to be taught.
 It doesn’t include alcohol (most ships have this available to buy onboard), land excursions, travel to and from the arrival/departure ports and sailing insurance.

 Q. Do I still need sailing insurance if I already have travel insurance?